georgerapeanu/e-store-app/README.md

+Forked from the original, so PR's may be unavailable.
+If still available, checkout the original repository [here](https://github.com/UBB-SDI-23/lab-5x-georgerapeanu)

 This is a web application, with it's backend in Java Spring Boot, and frontend in Angular.
 Liquibase is used for migrations.
 It also utilizes a microservice for ai suggestions, written in python.
 For database population, a tool written in rust was utilized.